-Dr. Elyce Helford, a professor of English at MTSU, will deepen participants’ understanding of the film noir genre of the 1940s and 1950s in free lectures scheduled for the first Thursday of each month from February through May.
+Dr. Elyce Helford, a professor of English at MTSU, will deepen participants’ understanding of the film noir genre of the 1940s and 1950s with “An Introduction to Film Noir,” lectures scheduled for the first Thursday of each month beginning Feb.
+1 and continuing through May.

-The starting times for each lecture have been changed from 6 p.m. to 6:30 p.m.
+The starting time for each lecture is 6:30 p.m.

 Film noir is a genre of moviemaking characterized by pessimism, violence, seductive women and perilous action that often but doesn’t necessarily include private detectives.